ckdake/recruiter-project-octopress/source/about/index.markdown

 ### If You Are A Recruiter

-* What questions do you have developers?
+* What questions do you have for developers?
 * What do you wish developers knew about recruiters?
 * What is it like being a recruiter and trying to fill a position?
 * How are recruiters compensated?